snitinshk/laravel-app/README.md

-# Conversix
+# Laravel App

-Conversix is a web application allowing users to scrape LinkedIn Sales Navigator for job candidates.
+This is a web application allowing users to scrape LinkedIn Sales Navigator for job candidates.
 The user is able to filter their search and retrieve a list of candidates up to their daily allowance.

 Data is then available in a list where it can be downloaded / merged and downloaded